YansonK/WhiteList/README.md

 8) Locate the extension icon labeled "WhiteList" and press the pin button

 #**known bugs**
-occasionally resets the extension's state and memory (reason is unkown)
+occasionally resets the extension's state and memory